-Since $F_E$ acts to stretch the TMD, and $F{MEMS}$ and $F{TMD}$ act to oppose stretching the TMD, this can be described by a simple equation called the "force balance model", $F_E = F{MEMS} + F{TMD}$ .
-As can be seen in the force balance model, $F_E$ is on one side of the equation, while $F{MEMS}$ and $F{TMD}$ are on the other side.
+Since F_E acts to stretch the TMD and F{MEMS} and F{TMD} act to oppose stretching the TMD, this can be described by a simple equation called the "force balance model" as shown in Figure 8.6.
+As can be seen in the force balance model, F_E is on one side of the equation, while F{MEMS} and F{TMD} are on the other side, similar to what is shown in Figure 8.5.